 At least the dead lock state is critical.

 Fixes #12367: Bad session counting block user login after three session created

-Updated by Alexis MOUSSET about 1 year ago
+Updated by Alexis MOUSSET almost 2 years ago

 - Status changed from Pending release to Released